ar406/network-automation/bgp-lab-102/README.md

 Two container instances of gobgp are launched via docker-compose (`docker-compose up -d`).

-Then, a Bash script (add-route.sh) is launched, which uses docker-exec to  run a gobgp command inside R1 to advertise a route.
+Then, a Bash script (add_route.sh) is launched, which uses docker-exec to  run a gobgp command inside R1 to advertise a route.

 As expected, the RIB of both routers contain the advertised route: